 Germany invaded the Soviet Union on June 22, 1941.
 By this time the partriarch and matriarch, Solomon and Perel, had already died, as had one of their seven children, Goldeh.
 David and Esther were safe in North America.
 Malkeh, Joseph, Elkeh and Malieh were all in mortal peril.
 Three of the four survived.
 This document tells the stories of death and survival, based on the letters and on Mike’s trip journal.
 Read More

-What is the relationship between the Meidenberg family of Philadelphia and New York and the Maidenberg family of Philadelphia and Marion, Indiana.
+Solomon’s brother Joseph: The relationship between the Meidenberg family of Philadelphia and New York and the Maidenberg family of Philadelphia and Marion, Indiana.
 Their two sisters, of whom nothing is known (yet).

-It seems certain that Joseph Meidenberg and Solomon Maidenberg were brothers.
+Joseph Meidenberg and Solomon Maidenberg were brothers.
 [The different spellings of the name are inconsequential.
 Both are transliterations from the Russian.
 Plus there are documents which show Solomon’s last name spelled as Meidenberg.]
 Joseph Meidenberg emigrated directly to Philadelphia in 1900.
-See arrival record.
 Solomon remained in Russia.
 His son David emigrated to Ellis Island and then Philadelphia in 1906.
 Read More

 The two families are closely intertwined in terms of geography, family and friendship, but they are not related by blood.
 Read More